Does Peeling Sunburn Remove Tan?

 Will Peeling Remove A Tan?

-UVB rays cause burning of the skin, and sunburn usually happens when skin is exposed to mostly UVB rays.
-When your skin turns red from a sunburn, it is a sign that it has been damaged by the sun.
+UVB rays cause skin burning, and sunburn typically occurs when the skin is exposed to mostly UVB rays.
+When your skin turns red from a sunburn, it is a sign that the sun has damaged it.

 This is a thin layer of skin that is peeled away, but it is the top layer of skin, and this is where a tan is usually found.